Overview: first make the lemon brioche, then the chocolate spread and cinnamon glaze, and finally construct the bread.

 1/2 tsp salt

-Add butter slowly while mixer is on high If dough is too wet add more flour (mine took another 2 cups).
+Turn the mixer to high speed and add the butter slowly.
+If the dough is too wet at this point, add more flour (mine took another 2 cups).

 Leave to prove in a warm place for at least 2 hours.

 180g Islands 75% Dark Chocolate